A four-week paid summer externship in Family Medicine in honor of:

 Interested in Applying?

-A completed application packet includes a completed application form and two (2) letters of recommendation.
+A completed application packet includes a completed application form, two essay questions and two letters of recommendation.

 Ethel Platt, M.D.